burakdogru/Store-App/README.md

 # Store-App

-Firs of all run index.php
+All you have to do is just run index.php